sveltejs/cli/documentation/docs/30-add-ons/60-devtools-json.md

 ## What you get

-- the `vite` plugin added to your vite plugin options.
+- `vite-plugin-devtools-json` added to your Vite plugin options